snugnug/hjem-rum/docs/manual/index.md

 ## Setup

-To use Hjem Rum, simply add and import Hjem and Hjem Rum into your flake:
+To begin using Hjem Rum, simply add and import Hjem and Hjem Rum into your
+flake:

 ```nix
 # flake.nix